-In contrast, our proof required a Diophantine definition of a set such that {\it all} the functions in the set, not just the rational ones, were integral at the prime in question.
+In contrast, our proof required a Diophantine definition of the valuation ring of a single factor of $\qq$ in $K$.
 In order to obtain such a definition we reworked the original construction of Kim and Roush.
-To keep the technical details to a minimum we considered only the case of the constant field being algebraic over $\Q$, though our approach is extendible to a much larger class of fields.
-In this paper we show that valuation ring of ``almost'' any prime is definable over a function field with a constant field algebraic over $\Q$ and embeddable into a $p$-adic field or $\R$.
+In this paper we show that the valuation ring of ``almost'' any prime of a function field $K$ of characteristic 0 is existentially definable over a function field with a constant field algebraic over $\Q$ and embeddable into a finite extension of $\Q_p$ for $p \ne 2$ or $\R$.
+The "almost" part applies only to the case where we have to use the fact that the constant field under consideration is embeddable into $\R$.
+If the constant field is embeddable into a finite extension of $\Q_p$, with $p \ne 2$, then we can give an existential definition (with a parameter, of course) of {\it any} valuation ring.
+We also should note here that the class of constant fields described above contains an infinite subset of non-finitely generated fields.
 (See Section \ref{section:order}.)